 1. The cheapest way is rarely the best way

 Sure, when you’re a backpacker couple traveling in your twenties, you have less of a problem with a noisy, dirty hotel room in the middle of the party district.
 As a Digital Nomad family of 4 with a baby and toddler, it’s different.
-A night of good sleep is worth so much more than saving a few euros.
+A night of good sleep is worth so much more than saving a few dollars.

 Of course, you don’t have to live large permanently but treat yourself to something nice, especially after long trips or when you have to work a lot.